-There are only a few people on staff at Disclosure.
+There are only a few people on staff at Disclosure, including our own Jade, as well as Lyndi; and our reporters for the northern region (Heartland) at the affiliated Edgar County Watchdogs, John Kraft and Kirk Allen, these two since 2011.
 There is no static office, so there are no regular office hours and we are generally available every day of the week and into the evening.
-We only have a couple of stringers and two other “people who work for us.”
-We also have MINION.
+We only have stringers Becky, Jeremy and Brian, but other than these listed, there are no other “people who work for us.”
+However, we also have MINION.
 Our Minion keep us informed of goings-on in every county surrounding us.
 Our Minion are not paid.
 They are faithful people who think like us: they believe that the elite need to be taken down several pegs, favoritism should be shown to no one in matters of law enforcement, justice, schooling or employment, or a number of other things in which a handful of the connected and powerful always seem to be getting away with, while the large majority of us get slammed with incessantly.
 Our Minion are brave, with backbone, a keen sense of justice, and are not easily intimidated by the elite few.
 Their identities are kept a closely-guarded secret, and they could be anyone…the person you sit next to in church, the guy or lady you go to work with every day, or your neighbor down the street who doesn’t seem to have any kind of interest in politics, law enforcement, the state of our communities, etc. In fact, many of our staunchest detractors would flip completely out if they knew exactly WHO our greatest Minion are.
 They would rather fool themselves into believing that we just make this stuff up than to think that highly-placed officials who oversee the lower-placed officials are telling us what officials from every end of the spectrum are doing.

 Between us we have been involved in journalism for almost four decades.
 Following a four-year stint in the medical field in Indiana, Jack has been in newspaper journalism since 1993, trained by the legendary Dean Bunting at Albion’s original newspaper, the Journal-Register.
 Angela began news reporting at a major Alabama radio station in the early 1980s and has worked in television broadcasting as well; she was first published in 1992 and began in print journalism in 1997.
 Between them they have held every possible job title in print media, from advertising to graphic design to editor and now publisher, and what titles weren’t held, they’ve actually done the work, including the press room, distribution/circulation and a whole lot more.